drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 </figure>

 ##### Low noise differential signal conditioning
 We use the following approach for 16 bit precision.
-Similar to the above, the first unit is configured as a follower but the second is configured for unity gain and the two outputs together provide a differential signal.
-In implementation we follow this with a fully differential amplifier and a differential input ADC.
-For gain we get a factor of 2 for free and cancellation between the differential pair improves noise performance in our mixed signal environment.
+Similar to the above, the first unit is configured as a follower but the second is configured as an inverter with offset and unity gain.
+The two outputs together provide a differential signal.
+In implementation we follow this with a fully differential amplifier (FDA) and a differential input ADC.
+For gain we get a factor of 2 for free and make up the rest in the FDA.
+Cancellation between the differential pair improves noise performance for our mixed signal environment.

 <figure align="center">
 <img src="Images/CCD_differential_sketch.jpg" alt="CCD signal conditioning" width="70%">